Growth mindset is the the idea that we can grow our brain’s capacity to learn and to solve problems.

 The very core of who we are is a reflection of our mindset.
 People who have a fixed mindset believe high achievers have innate ability and intelligence.
 They don’t place much value on effort or believe that a person can change and grow beyond their current station in life.

-A fixed mindset is toxic for companies.
-People with a fixed mindset will work in ways that maintain the status quo because it’s consistent with their beliefs.
+Consequently, people with a fixed mindset will work in ways that maintain the status quo because it’s consistent with their beliefs.
 However, the status quo as many of us know is what causes the eventual demise of companies.
-So it’s no wonder companies who crossed the chasm from good to great saw the fixed mindset as a threat and rooted out it out of their organizations.
+That’s why companies that cross the chasm from good to great see the fixed mindset as a threat and rooted out it out of their organizations.

 Three principles of growth mindset

-Fortunately, the growth mindset can be learned and can be applied to all aspects of your life.
-There are three (3) basic principles:
+The growth mindset can be learned and can be applied to all aspects of your life.
+There are three basic principles to apply.

 1/ Do Your Best

-Interestingly, this was something my father used to say to me when I was young that stuck.
-I think he was saying it more to acknowledge the constraints on my time, but it is also an important concept in developing a growth mindset.
+Do your best was something my father used to say to me when I was young.
+He was saying it more to acknowledge the constraints on my time, but it is also an important concept in developing a growth mindset.